smendes/docs/content/docs/glossary/dns.md

   show: false
 seo:
   title: Domain Name System (DNS)
+  description: Domain Name System (DNS) translates a domain name into an IP address to find the owner’s site.
   override: true
 ---

-Domain Name System (DNS) translates a domain name into an IP address to find the owner’s site.

 Let's say that you type the URL www.sendgrid.com into your browser.
 The browser contacts a DNS server to get the IP address.
 A DNS server would start its search for an IP address by contacting one of the root DNS servers.
 The root servers